 PENALTIES: Failure to timely file the required tax return will result in a late filing penalty of 5% per month to a maximum of 50% of the amount of tax due, plus interest of 0.5% per month from the due date of the payment.
 Failure to pay the amount of tax shown to be due will result in a failure to pay penalty of 1% per month up to a maximum of 25% of the amount of tax unpaid.
 A negligence penalty of 20% of the amount of the deficiency or a penalty of 40% may be imposed if such deficiency is due to a substantial understatement of the tax.
 A fraud penalty of 75% where any part of the deficiency is due to fraud may also be imposed.
-Failure to pay penalty is also assessed for failing to pay the full tax due when the final return is filed in the amount of 0.5% per month.
+Failure to pay estimated tax will result in a 1.5% per month penalty on the amount of underpayment of tax.
+A failure to pay penalty is also assessed for failing to pay the full tax due when the final return is filed in the amount of 0.5% per month.